davorg/morethancode-book/chapters/adjacent-technologies.md

 In practice, you will also want some kind of unique identifier for each row in the database.
 There are various mechanisms for allocating those.
 The simplest (and probably the most common) is to allocate the next integer in an ascending sequence as a record is inserted into the table.
+So the table will probably look more like this:

+    CREATE TABLE person (
+      id INT,
+      name CHAR(50),
+      date_of_birth DATE,
+      sex ENUM('M', 'F')
+    );

 Your DDL will also allow you to define more advanced aspects of your data.
 For example, there might be inherent uniqueness constraints in your data.